BlinkyStitt/teensy-visualizer-matrix/README.md

 # Teensy Visualizer Matrix

-I forked [my code for a single strip of LEDs/8 EL wires](https://github.com/WyseNynja/teensy-visualizer) to instetad run 2 64x8 LED matrixes.
+I forked [my code for a single strip of LEDs/8 EL wires](https://github.com/WyseNynja/teensy-visualizer) to instead run 2 64x8 LED matrixes.
 Now that that works, I'm merging these repositories back together.
 I think the EL wire code is working, but I haven't tested it yett.

 ## TODO